maptiler/manual/usage.rst

 -------
 During rendering, MapTiler also writes a substantial amount of data to a temporary directory.
 Not as much as will be in the output directory, but still.
 Please make sure there is enough space in the filesystem for it.

-By default, the temporary directory will be created in the system default temporary location (`/tmp/` on Unix-like systems, path from the environment variable`%TEMP%` on Windows-like systems.
+By default, the temporary directory will be created in the system default temporary location (`/tmp/` on Unix-like systems, or path from the environment variable%TEMP% on Windows-like systems).
 You can override this with the option:

 `-work_dir [directory]`
  The location where to store temporary data during rendering.
 By default the system temporary directory.